-What is the UK doing to reduce its carbon footprint and achieve net zero emissions?
+What is the UK doing to decarbonise and achieve net zero emissions?

-The Government’s Net Zero Strategy sets out how the country will unlock £90 billion in investment to support businesses and consumers in the transition to clean energy and green technology.
+The Government’s Net Zero Strategy sets out how the country will unlock £90 billion in investment to support businesses and consumers in the clean energy transition.
 This will include reducing the UK’s reliance on fossil fuels and switching to low carbon travel options like electric vehicles.

 There are different official carbon targets for different parts of the UK.
 Scotland has committed to net zero emissions by 2045, while Wales has aligned with the UK target of 2050 but with ambitions to get there sooner.
 Northern Ireland has also set a target to reach net zero by 2050 or sooner.

 What does net zero mean, and is it possible?

 Net zero is intended to help lessen the impacts of climate change.
 Furthermore, it aims to limit global warming to levels that are safer for the world’s population.